-There are an estimated 850,000 people living with dementia in the UK, the majority of these are over the age of 65 and living with other health conditions.
+There are nearly 1 million people living with dementia in the UK, the majority of these are over the age of 65 and living with other health conditions.
 This can mean that they are more vulnerable to developing infections and experiencing severe symptoms.
 Here we provide some information about COVID-19 and dementia and some information about managing at this difficult time.
 We hope you find it useful.

 What is COVID-19?

 COVID-19 is a highly contagious respiratory virus; common symptoms include a high temperature, dry cough, loss of smell or taste, fatigue, and it may cause shortness of breath.
 For someone with dementia, delirium can also be a common symptom.

 COVID-19 and dementia

-It can be difficult to explain self-isolation and hand washing to someone with dementia, as they can struggle with complex information.
+It can be difficult to explain self-isolation, social distancing and hand washing to someone with dementia, as they can struggle with complex information.
 Make sure any instructions are clear and repeated often so they do not get agitated and know how to keep themselves safe.
 Sometimes leaving notes for people in places around their homes can serve as a reminder.

 Need further information?